Electronic Data Interchange (EDI) Specialist Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Electronic Data Interchange Specialists with a rich background of experience are typically rewarded with larger paychecks.
-Those in the early stages of their career can expect to make around $44K; however, individuals with five to 10 years of experience bring in $56K on average — a distinctly larger sum.
-For Electronic Data Interchange Specialists, 10 to 20 years of experience on the job amounts to an average salary of $66K.
-Survey participants who have worked for more than two decades report bringing in $81K on average.
+Experience is an important factor influencing the compensation of Electronic Data Interchange Specialists.
+Those in the early stages of their career can expect to make around $45K; however, individuals with five to 10 years of experience bring in $56K on average — a distinctly larger sum.
+Electronic Data Interchange Specialists claiming one to two decades of experience make an estimated median of $63K.
+Electronic Data Interchange Specialists who have acquired more than 20 years of relevant experience earn significantly more than folks with fewer years on their resumes; the average income in this veteran group is $73K.